Lifestyle (British TV channel): 1993: Closure

 The channel never achieved huge ratings and closed on 24 January 1993.
 Its most popular shows were moved to Sky One and Astra's transponder 5 was taken over the following day by German language channel VOX.

-At 7.57pm, continuity announcer Kate Ricketts stated that "this brings us to the end of weekend Lifestyle, and sadly, to the end of the Lifestyle channel".
+At 7.57pm, continuity announcer Kate Ricketts stated that "that brings us to the end of weekend Lifestyle, and sadly, to the end of the Lifestyle channel".
 She and David Hamilton also exchanged gifts and both said goodbye to the viewers while thanking them for having made Lifestyle "such a great channel to work for".
 Credits of every staff member who worked for the channel rolled, before the station ident played one last time and the logo dissolved on air.
 On the cable broadcast, at just after 7.59pm, cable operator Videotron added a scrolling message stating:

 We have just been informed by the owners of LIFESTYLE that this channel will permanently close down at 8pm on SUNDAY, JANUARY 24.
 We apologise for the unforeseen loss of this channel which is entirely beyond Videotron's control.

-The transmission on satellite ceased immediately at 8.00pm and the VOX logo appeared with text reading 'From 25 January 1993 this channel [is available]', and launched the following day.
+The transmission on satellite ceased immediately at 8.00pm and the VOX logo appeared with text reading 'From 25 January 1993 on this channel', and launched the following day.

 Lifestyle's sister network, Screensport was shut down on 1 March.
 This ended WHSmith's involvement with television.
 A new women's network called UK Living launched a few months later as part of the Sky Multichannels package on 1 September 1993.